-Alcohol is good for health when consumed in moderation.
-For example, it reduces the risk of developing many diseases and health problems.
-Not only is alcohol good for health, but it also promotes longer life.
-Those who drink in moderation tend to have better health and live longer.
-That’s in comparison with those who abstain from alcohol and with those who abuse it.
+Alcohol is healthy when consumed in moderation.
+For instance, it reduces the risk of getting many diseases and health problems.
+It also promotes longer life.
+That’s compared to those who abstain from alcohol and those who abuse it.

 Overview